IamTechknow/Terraview/readme.md

 * Allow generation of GIF animations and pictures of the shown satellite data

 ## Requirements
 This project uses API Level 24, Google Play Services for Google Maps, and an API key for Google Maps.
 Replace the API key value with your own API key.
-Android N features are not used yet, but some Java 8 features are in use (effectively final variables) and more may be used in the future.
+Android N features are not used yet, but some Java 8 features are in use (effectively final variables, lambdas) and more may be used in the future.

 ## Acknowledgements
 We acknowledge the use of imagery provided by services from the Global Imagery Browse Services (GIBS), operated by the NASA/GSFC/Earth Science Data and Information System (ESDIS, [https://earthdata.nasa.gov](https://earthdata.nasa.gov)) with funding provided by NASA/HQ.